-Taylor'sDifferentialPieceWorkSystem-This method was introduced by F.W.Taylor's for which of maximum output wage payment by the goal may be achieved.DifferentialPieceRateSystemaimsatrewardingefficientworkersbyprovidingincreasedp output.Underthissystemtwowidelydifferingpieceieceratebeyondcertainlevelof rates are prescribed for each job.
+Taylor's Differential Piece Work System: This method was introduced by F.W.
+Taylor's for wage payment to achieve the goal of maximum output.
+Differential Piece Rate System aims at rewarding efficient workers by providing increased piece rate beyond certain level of output.
+Under this system two widely differing piece- rates are prescribed for each job.
 The lower rate is 83% of the normal piece rate and the higher rate is 125% of the normal piece rate.
 In other words the higher rate is 150% of the lower rate.
-The lower rate is given to a workerwhenhis efficiencylevelislessthan100%.
-The higher rate is offered at efficiencylevel of either100% or more.
-Due to the existence of the two piece rates, the system is known as differential piece rates ystem.
+The lower rate is given to a worker when his efficiency level is less than 100%.
+The higher rate is of fered at efficiency level of either 100% or more.
+Due to the existence of the two piece rates, the system is known as differential piece rate system.

-- 1. Itissimpletounderstandandoperate. - 2.
+- 1. It is simple to understand and operate. - 2.
 The incentive is very good and attractive for efficient workers. - 3.
-Ithasabeneficialeffectwhere productionhastheeffectofreducing theincidenceperunitofproduction.
+It has a beneficial effect where overheads are high as increased production reduces the incidence per unit of production.